Blog

 fear of intimacy

-You keep people and relationships at a distance.
-Keeping things at the surface level helps you feel like you’re in control of your life.
+People naturally seek intimacy with others.
+It helps to feel connected and form meaningful relationships.
+But some people fear intimacy and push others away.
+They keep people and relationships at a distance.
+Maintaining surface-level relationships helps you feel like you’re in control of your life.
 But what you’re terrified to confront is your fear of intimacy.

-You create intimacy through unique bonds with people.
-Fearing intimacy isn’t a life sentence to being alone, as long as you’re willing to confront your fears and overcome them.
+Intimacy issues can stem from a variety of fears and traumas.
+But fearing intimacy isn’t a life sentence to being alone, as long as you’re willing to confront and overcome your fears.

 What is a Fear of Intimacy?

 A fear of intimacy is when you’re afraid to share a close relationship with another person.
-You have walls around your heart which prevent you from forming meaningful and lasting bonds.
+You have walls around your heart that prevent you from forming meaningful and lasting bonds.
+This barrier restricts you from being vulnerable and emotionally close to someone else.

 Your fear may cause you to realize you’ve sabotaged your previous relationships.
 Keeping people at arm’s length means they can’t reject you.
-The safety is in the “not trying” rather than the possibility of rejection.
+The safety is in not trying, rather than the possibility of rejection.

 1. Physical.
 Physical intimacy is about holding hands, hugging, and providing caring touch to another person.